-You can watch the clip where I speak about topping from the bottom here.
+You can watch the full clip where I speak about topping from the bottom here.

-I’m really excited to dive into topping from the bottom.
+I’m really excited to dive into the topic of topping from the bottom.
 First, let’s start with the basics.
-Sometimes I make the assumption that people know what certain terms and terminologies are, and I’m trying really hard not to do that.
+Sometimes I make the assumption that people know what certain BDSM terms and terminologies mean, and I’m trying really hard not to do that.

 What is topping from the bottom in BDSM?

-Topping from the bottom is when someone who is in the bottom role or the submissive role is guiding the dominant.
+Topping from the bottom is when someone who is in the bottom role or the submissive role is guiding the person in the top role or the dominant role.
 It’s an inversion of power dynamics.

 “Whatever you want, Mistress.”